TorchedSammy/Econode/README.md

-Econode is an idle incremental game (think like Cookie Clicker, or the [Cafe Discord bot](https://twitter.com/cafediscordbot?)) implemented as a Server\<-\>Client game where you compete with others in the Econetwork (Econode server) to have the highest earning Econode.
+Econode is an idle incremental game (think like Cookie Clicker, or the [Cafe Discord bot](https://twitter.com/cafediscordbot?)) implemented as a Server to Client game where you compete with others in the Econetwork (Econode server) to have the highest earning Econode.

 ⚠️ Econode is mostly in the concepting stage right now.
 Beware!